 The Best Cradle Cap Shampoo Options

-We love natural ingredients here at Baby Gadget List and the Puracy Natural Baby Shampoo & Body Wash contains no harsh chemicals so it is our number one pick for a cradle cap shampoo.
+I love organic ingredients here at Baby Gadget List and the Puracy Natural Baby Shampoo & Body Wash contains no harsh chemicals so it is our number one pick for a cradle cap shampoo.

-It is a tear free shampoo, however as with any shampoo that gets into the eye it could irritate the baby, so be careful when washing the baby’s head.
-We recommend using a small amount of water when pouring over the head to wash out the shampoo.
+It is a tear-free shampoo, however as with any shampoo that gets into the eye it could irritate the baby, so be careful when washing the baby’s head.
+We recommend using a small number of water when pouring over the head to wash out the shampoo.

 This shampoo also smells great and is good for treating cradle cap and other skin irritations.